 Each semester, the student's advisor, program committee and program director will use the Tier 1 evaluation and remediation plan to assess each student in the program.
 If there is no cause for concern, the tier 1 evaluation and remediation plan will not be filled out.
 If it is evident that a student is making satisfactory progress in the program, both from an academic and professional development perspective, then no action will be taken, If, however, a student may need additional help to be successful in academic and/or clinical work, faculty may work with this student on an informal basis to find support.
-If any faculty member, however, believes that informal means of support a student will not entirely address a student's problems, he/she will discuss these problems at a program committee meeting, or with the program director, to solidify appropriate measures of remediation plan.
+If any faculty member, however, believes that informal means of support a student will not entirely address a student's problems, he/she will discuss these problems at a program committee meeting, or with the program director, to solidify appropriate measures of remediation and establish a timeline for change.
+This will be construed as a Tier 1 Evaluation and Remediation plan.
 In this plan a student will be given one semester to demonstrate concrete, measurable change on any of the areas deemed "Unsatisfactory" on the Tier 1 remediation plan.
 If after one semester, the student has not demonstrated concrete, measurable improvement on the categories noted as "Unsatisfactory" on the Tier 1 Remediation plan, the student remediation plan will then be moved to tier 2.